 They are excessively high levels of cholesterol or fats (lipids) in the blood.

-Lipids (fats), along with proteins and carbohydrates, are the main components of living cells.
+Lipids (fats), proteins, and carbohydrates are the main components of living cells.

-Cholesterol and triglycerides are lipids that are stored in the body and serve as an energy source.
+Cholesterol and triglycerides are lipids stored in the body and serve as an energy source.

 The desirable levels of fats in the blood are: